Günther Friedländer: Late years

-In the mid-sixties, Else Kober sold her company "controlling holder shares" that represented 1/3 of Teva value to the "Bank of Industry Development."
+In the mid-1960s, Else Kober sold her company "controlling holder shares" that represented 1/3 of Teva value to the "Bank of Industry Development."
 From now on, the partners in Teva were Friedländer, Feuchtwanger, and the "Bank of Industry Development."
 In the year 1967, Teva company, located in Bayit VeGan neighborhood of Jerusalem, manufactured 250 different products.
 Scope of manufacturing was 9 million Israeli pounds, scope of export was 1.75 million Israeli pounds, and the annual dividend payment to shareholders was 8%.
 Friedländer and Kober decided at that time to move the company to another suitable industrial area.
 The authorities gave Teva 4.25 acres at convenient payment terms in the area of Tamir mountain in Jerusalem in order to build the new company.
 In the Tel-Aviv stock market, representatives of Assia-Zori company constantly bought Teva shares and as a consequence, a change in the holder share controllers occurred.
 Dr. Feuchtwanger decided to exit from its partnership and sold his shares of control to Assia-Zori company.
-The "Bank of Industrial Development" decided to exit from its partnership and to sell their controlled shares in a bid.
+The Bank of Industrial Development decided to exit from its partnership and to sell their controlled shares in a bid.
 Friedländer's power at Teva became weaker.
 He wished to keep Teva, "the apple of his eye," under his ownership and approached the bid together with Dr. Reuben Hecht, but they lost.
 Assia-Zori company offered a higher price and won the bid.
-From now on, Assia-Zori company owned 66% of Teva shares.
+From then on, Assia-Zori company owned 66% of Teva shares.

 When Friedländer heard the bid results, he had a stroke.
-In November 1968, Friedländer sold his shares to Assia-Zori company and retired.
+In November 1968, he sold his shares to Assia-Zori company and retired.
 On May 25, 1975, Friedländer died and was buried in Jerusalem.

 Public activities

 Between 1930 and 1934, Friedländer was active in Zionist Circles in Görlitz.
 Since 1935, he was active in the organization of the German and Central Europe immigrants.
 Between 1950 and 1953, he was a member in the team establishing the School of Pharmacy in Jerusalem and for creating the school image.
-During the fifties and sixties of the twentieth century, Friedländer acted as the representative of the pharmaceutical industry in the Israeli Manufacturer's Association.
+During the 1950s and 1960s, Friedländer acted as the representative of the pharmaceutical industry in the Israeli Manufacturer's Association.